bui1/CMPUT404-assignment-css-hell/README.md

 - Removed the styling that came inside of each of the HTML files in the `<head>` tag
-- Linked an external CSS file it in the `<head>` tag so that each of the Gutenberg html files reference it
+- Linked an external CSS file it in the `<head>` tag so that each of the Gutenberg html files reference it like `<link rel="stylesheet" content="text/css" href="./gutenberg.css" />`
+- Took the existing CSS from `1.html` as a boilerplate starter for the shared `gutenberg.css` file that every html file will use

 # References